Expert Analysis of Recent SaaS Attacks That Shocked Global Brands. Watch now

 Gain in-depth view into DORA’s threat-led penetration testing framework with practical guidance on how to integrate offensive security services.

-The EU's Digital Operational Resilience Act (DORA) took effect in January 2025, financial institutions and their ICT providers must prepare to meet the regulation’s stringent Threat-Led Penetration Testing (TLPT) requirements.
+As the compliance deadline for the EU's Digital Operational Resilience Act (DORA) approaches in January 2025, financial institutions and their ICT providers must prepare to meet the regulation’s stringent Threat-Led Penetration Testing (TLPT) requirements.

 We provide an in-depth overview of DORA’s TLPT framework, offering practical guidance on how to integrate offensive security services to meet regulatory demands and ensure resilience against cyber threats through penetration testing.